flexera-public/rsc/README.md

 ```
 extracts the names of each cloud from the response and prints the result as a space separated list which
 is convenient to consume from bash scripts.

+For additional help on extracting values see the [Command Line Help and Cookbook](COOKBOOK.md).

 ### Actions and Parameters